shivanijpatil/Edu.ai/README.md

 ### Objectives:-

-- Create a look-a-like landing page from https://www.tanishq.co.in/homepage?lang=en_IN.
+- Create a look-a-like landing page

 - Use HTML/CSS/JS to achieve the design.